rollykapoor/rollykapoor.github.io/_pages/research.md

 Intervention Ongoing
 <br/>

-**"Search Costs and Women’s Employment: Evidence from a Field Experiment in Urban India"** (with Monica Shandal)
+**"Search Costs and Women’s Employment: Evidence from a Field Experiment in Urban India"** (with Monica Shandal)\\
+Background and Scoping Complete

 **“Understanding Factors for Adoption of Modern Contraceptives: An Experiment with Private-sector Health Providers in Liberia”** (with [David Sungho Park](https://dshpark.com/))